aeonSolutions/PCB-Prototyping-Catalogue/Construction Industry/README.md

 <br>

-**Hire me on Fiverr**
+**Hire AeonLabs**

-If you like my work here and are looking to design and deploy your own smart device you can [hire me on Fiverr](https://www.fiverr.com/s/GjmPxe).
-The price starts at $25.
+If you like my work here and are looking to design and deploy your own smart device find [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/How-to-Hire-AeonLabs) how to hire me.

 <br>